 Popular Poop MYTHS

 - Poop breaks down and washes away.
-This is true — it washes away into the creek, carrying nitrogen and bacteria and possibly parasites and viruses with it!
+This is true — it washes away into the creek, carrying nitrogen and bacteria (which can include some antibiotic resistant strains) and possibly parasites and viruses with it!

 - I live far from the bay, no way my dog’s poop reaches there.
-Rain can wash nitrogen, bactiera, parasites and viruses from dog poop from your yard.
-It can wash directly into waterways, or though stormwater drains into creeks, rivers and our Bay.
-Water that runs off your residential yard, enters the street, goes down a storm drain, which mostly empty into our creeks that flow into the bay.
-Or empty directly into the bay (e.g., Indian Beach).
+Rain can wash nitrogen, bacteria, parasites and viruses in dog poop from your yard directly into waterways or though stormwater drains into creeks, rivers, and our bay.
+Phillippi Creek has over 100 miles of canals that help carry water from your neighborhood into the creek or bay.
+You are very much connected to a conveyance system even if you live east of I-75.

 - Stormwater goes to a water treatment plant, which treats bacteria and parasites.
 In Sarasota, stormwater and sanitary sewers are separate systems.
-Most stormwater moves through storm pipes to creeks and out into the Bay.
-Some neighborhoods’ stormwater drains directly into the Bay.
+None of our stormwater (even the water that enters a storm drain) is treated or cleaned before it reaches Phillippi Creek or Sarasota Bay.